Metric response of relative entropy: A universal indicator of quantum criticality: Introduction

 \section{Introduction}

 The highest sensitivity of qualitative properties near some points in the parameter space is the signature of a critical phenomenon, classical or quantum.
-Various theoretical methods of determining the nature of criticality in quantum many-body systems have previously been attempted using ideas like order parameters \cite{Heyl2017SpeedLimits}, renormalization group theory \cite{Tsai2001DMRG}, fidelity susceptibility \cite{damski, polkovnikov}, concurrence, and some entanglement measures \cite{Nielsen2005Entanglement,ZhukovEvolutionOfSingleSiteEntanglement, LarssonSingleSiteEntanglement} to name a few.
+Various theoretical methods of determining the nature of criticality in quantum many-body systems have previously been attempted using ideas like order parameters \cite{Heyl2017SpeedLimits}, renormalization group (RG) theory \cite{Tsai2001DMRG}, fidelity susceptibility \cite{damski, polkovnikov}, concurrence, and some entanglement measures \cite{Nielsen2005Entanglement,ZhukovEvolutionOfSingleSiteEntanglement, LarssonSingleSiteEntanglement} to name a few.

-The finite-size scaling (FSS) of fidelity susceptibility or, more generally, geometric tensor \cite{damski, Kolodrubetz_2013, Zanardi2007Geometry, Zanardi2006Fidelity} has previously been shown to reflect the universality of quantum critical phenomenon in spin chains and free-fermion systems.
-The ground-state fidelity in such analyses naturally defines a Riemannian metric in the parameter space \cite{Kolodrubetz_2013, Zanardi2007Geometry,Zanardi2006Fidelity}.
+The finite-size scaling (FSS) of fidelity susceptibility or, more generally, the geometric tensor \cite{damski, Kolodrubetz_2013, Zanardi2007Geometry, Zanardi2006Fidelity} has previously been shown to reflect the universality of quantum critical phenomena in spin chains and free-fermion systems.
+The fidelity of the ground state in such situations naturally defines a Riemannian metric in the parameter space \cite{Kolodrubetz_2013, Zanardi2007Geometry,Zanardi2006Fidelity}.
 For systems with one parameter, its turning points and value at the critical point is known to be given by power laws in system size for integrable theories like the transverse field Ising model (TFIM) \cite{damski} and free-fermions \cite{Zanardi2006Fidelity} where the ground state can be analytically obtained.
-More generally, consider a Hamiltonian of the form